1787 Earlsferry Golf Society (1858)

 Golf House Club, Elie

-So it was that in 1873, four of the club members leased land to the west to extend the course and build a clubhouse.
+So it was that in 1873, four of the club members leased land to the west of the course to extend it and build a clubhouse.
 To facilitate raising the necessary funds, they formed a separate club to achieve their objectives.
 Thus the Golf House Club was established in May 1875 and the present club called the "Golf House Club, Elie" takes its name from the golf house completed in 1877 for £1,000.
 This was paid for by issuing shares of £5, which entitled the holder to the annual club subscription at half price.
 The first captain of the new club was William Baird and it operated separately from Earlsferry and Elie Golf Club for many years.

 In the same year as the Golf House Club was formed, the Earlsferry Thistle Golf Club began.
 This was primarily an artisan club which continues to this day.
 It has a limited membership and a separate club-house overlooking the links.